Highlight

 1960s

 The 1960s saw a revolution in predictive statistical techniques with the invention of conjoint analysis by Paul Green, a marketing professor at Wharton.
-This technique predicted what people would do in the future based on how they answered questions about their likes and dislikes.
+This technique became one of the advanced market research techniques teams still use to predict what people will do based on how they answer questions about their likes and dislikes.

 1970s